crf8472/libarcstk/BUILD.md

 We presuppose you have downloaded and unpacked or git-cloned libarcstk to a local folder named ``libarcstk``.
 Thereafter do:

-	$ cd libarcstk       # your libarcstk root folder where README.md resides
+	$ cd libarcstk       # your libarcstk root directory where README.md resides
-	$ mkdir build && cd build  # create build folder for out-of-source-build
+	$ cmake -B build     # generate directory 'build', configure a release build
-	$ cmake ..           # configure for Release
+	$ cmake --build build
-	$ cmake --build .    # perform the actual build
+	$ cd build
-	$ sudo make install  # install to /usr/local
+	$ sudo make install  # installs to /usr/local

 This will just build and install libarcstk with all local optimizations and without debug-symbols, tests and documentation.
-You will be able to use it in your project.
+You will be able to use it in your project thereafter.

 ## Building libarcstk on Linux and \*BSD

 Libarcstk is compiled as C++17 since release 0.3.
-It was developed mainly (but not exclusively) for Linux and has no runtime dependencies other than the C++ standard library.
+It has no runtime dependencies other than the C++ standard library.
 It was not tested whether libarcstk builds out-of-the-box on BSDs but don't expect major issues.
+It builds correctly on MacOS and Windows but is completely untested on these platforms for now.

 ### Mandatory Buildtime Dependencies